 Finally, participants of the focus group “New Technologies vs. Old Skill Sets: Competitiveness in the Age of Disruptive Innovation” stressed that the pains of updating the economy towards new tech and digital era risk triggering even faster growth of social inequalities in Central Europe and may widen the EU’s East-West divide.
 Fears of being left behind have already produced unhealthy levels of populism in Europe and elsewhere.
 But the maintenance of the currently well-functioning industrial base should not be prioritised over the need to invest in innovation, new business models, and human capital.
 The transition of Central European economies will contribute to a more competitiveness model of the whole EU.

 What to do?
 Divides in Europe exist and Member States need to be more responsible for their actions.
 They should also participate at a greater rate in European processes and start bridging gaps by working on issues where common understandings can be reached.
-Discussions about the origins of the last financial crisis and Franco-German differences on the euro should be be changed to focus instead on how to target imbalances in the eurozone and wider EU.
+Discussions about the origins of the last financial crisis and Franco-German differences on the euro should be changed to focus instead on how to target imbalances in the eurozone and wider EU.
 From there, EU institutions and Member states should work together to improve the profile of the euro among citizens.
-After all, fixing the eurozone is relatively easy compared to the increasingly divisive subject of immigration.
-Finally, the EU should not be convincing reluctant countires such as Poland, Czech Republic, Hungary or Sweden to join the eurozone.
+After all, improving the economic governance in the European Union is relatively easy compared to the increasingly divisive subject of immigration.